 This Genset is conservatively rated like most military gear.
 Here powering a 150 watt shop light for an extended period – no problem.
 Note the completely shielded ignition system and all metal construction; it radiates no RFI ignition noise into nearby HF receivers.
 Honda take note!

 It will run at full load for 1.4 hours on its internal fuel tank.
 It also includes a fuel selector valve that can select an external fuel source such as that 1 gallon fuel can.
 Very handy, one gallon will run the generator for over 12 hours.
 The specified lube is SAE 30 weight oil mixed 32:1.
 I am using synthetic oil in the mix at 40:1 as a better alternative using modern lubrication chemistry.

 Just as with its chain saw “father” the engine delivers maximum torque at 4000 rpm.
 So despite that big muffler it is still fairly noisy, acoustically.
 But still quieter than the 300 watt PU-181 or PU-162 sets.
 So operationally, just place it in a 10 gallon-sized hole in the ground outside of your Commo Bunker.
 Presto!

 Then there is the PU-181 Genset that was designed for a field teletype system the AN/PGC-1.
 This one is also a 2-stroke gasoline powered alternator that delivers 120 VAC, 60 cps.
 It can be strapped for 240 VAC as an alternative.

-These little 300 watt Gensets were likely used for all sorts of alternate uses besides powering a teletype set.
+This little 300 watt Genset was likely used for all sorts of alternate uses besides powering a teletype set.
 Mine starts reliably even with year-old gas, sips fuel and this one still has the original Korean war era spark plug installed.
 Here powering a GRC-109 at a campsite.
 Reliable gear in the field.